Facta-Leopard/DirectX11_Practice/README.md

 13. **Getters**
     - For all Getters uses the `inline` keyword to optimize performance, reduce function call overhead, and maintain the naming convention `MF_Get_X()`.
     - This makes the code more efficient by directly accessing the member variables, improving performance without extra cost.
+    - But, don't use `inline` for `virtual getters`.
+    - Because `Inline works at compile time` and `virtual works at runtime`.
+    - They don't fit together conceptually.

 14. **Setters**
     - Decide `inline` `case by case`.